 We provide picking containers for adults.
 We ask that children share or bring their own containers.
 Please re-use our boxes for picking.
 They are quite sturdy.
 You may bring a container to pick in.
 Please have it weighed at the check out counter before picking so that we may subtract the weight of the container.

 PICK YOUR OWN for Sunday, September 25, 2016

 - Broccoli: picking is good.
 This is a new field.

 - Tomatoes: picking is scattered.
 This is a new field.
 It is also the last field.
 It should last through the end of September and hopefully into early October.
-There are red round, garden tomatoes and roma/paste tomatoes, yellow tomatoes, grape tomatoes and cherry tomatoes.
+There are red round, garden tomatoes and roma/paste tomatoes, yellow tomatoes, and cherry tomatoes.